 While XRP is widely associated with Ripple and the company uses both the ledger and XRP for various purposes, the Ripple network and XRP operate independently.

-The XRP Ledger is a blockchain network that is both public and decentralized.
+The XRP Ledger is a blockchain network that is both public and decentralised.
 Anyone can connect to the P2P network that manages the ledger.
-Its community is comprised of server operators, software engineers, businesses, and end-users whose role is to maintain the ledger.
+Its community comprises server operators, software engineers, businesses, and end-users whose role is to maintain the ledger.

 XRP is the native token of the XRP Ledger.
 The XRP Ledger operates similarly to the Ethereum blockchain in which third parties can use it to construct solutions and other tokens.